A complete characterization of testable hypotheses

-\end{theorem}
+} \end{theorem}

-As Le~Cam had also noted, these generalized tests may not correspond to bounded measurable functions, and thus need not be possible to evaluate using observed samples.
+As Le~Cam had also noted, these generalized tests may not correspond to bounded measurable functions, and thus need not be possible to evaluate using observed samples{; certain additional information may be required}.
 The tests $\phi$ that we consider also live in $\mathcal{M}'$, but are in fact given by bounded measurable functions (by definition).
 Thus the above result, while correct, has limited practical applicability, unlike our main Theorem~\ref{T_kraft}.
-We discuss this point in detail in Section~\ref{sec:gen-tests}.
+We discuss this point in detail in Appendix~\ref{sec:gen-tests}.

-Once more, Le~Cam was aware of this drawback of his mathematically general (but statistically uninterpretable) formulation in Theorem~\ref{th:gen-test}.
+Once more, Le~Cam was aware of this drawback of his mathematically general (but statistically opaque) formulation in Theorem~\ref{th:gen-test}.
 In a remark following Lemma~1 on page~476 of~\cite{le2012asymptotic}, he even suggested a way of only working with tests that are bounded measurable functions.
 Following his sentence ``\emph{One case which occurs often in the study of robust procedures is as follows...}'', he goes on to describe a proof strategy for a result similar to Theorem~\ref{T_kraft}.
 However, unfortunately, Le~Cam only treats this in a passing remark, that is easily missed (or unappreciated) due to its abstractness.
 A clearly stated theorem, which actually holds with no unnecessary restrictions on the tests or hypotheses (like Theorem~\ref{T_kraft}), was not provided.
-It remains unclear to us if Le~Cam did not realize that what he was proposing in that remark were the seeds of a complete solution, or whether he realized it but simply chose not to emphasize it (despite its apparent importance) for reasons of personal preference.
+It remains unclear to us whether Le~Cam did not realize that what he was proposing in that remark were the seeds of a complete solution, or whether he realized it but simply chose not to emphasize it (despite its apparent importance) for reasons of personal preference.